Lexelius/ASPP_1/Siddharth.md

-A PhD student in the Engineering Sciences department as Uppsala University.
+A PhD student in the department of Engineering Sciences at Uppsala University.